 On the opposite end of the spectrum, there’s the extremely eventful launch of Darkfall Online.
 Darkfall is an unusual MMO in a number of respects, the first being that it was in development for nearly 10 years.
 This had led to the suspicion that Darkfall, a game much anticipated by some, was actually vaporware.
 Not so, apparently.

 The launch of Darkfall was…well, horrifying.
 The game didn’t exactly launch.
 It kind of, well, limped to life.
 There were login, authentication, registration, “synching”, and other problems galore.
 According to reports, no one could play the game until very late on launch day.
 That’s not an exaggeration, friends.
 There were so many problems, the game almost completely missed it’s own launch date.
-At one point, the game servers were down for a staggering.
+At one point, the game servers were down for a staggering 27 hours.

 Of course, there were other problems.
 The frame rate was bad, lag was horrible, and the official website was still inviting people to sign up for the beta.
 Things are supposedly better now, but complaints remain.
 But that, fellow MMO fans, isn’t the biggest issue with Darkfall.

 Darkfall has prided itself on having unrestricted PvP.
 By “unrestricted”, the developers mean “having no rules, guidelines, or structure whatsoever.”
 Anyone can attack anyone else at any time, without consequence.
 It’s like a planet full of murderers.